davidrmh/Evidential-Time-Series-Clustering/notes.md

     * Create the pair $(S_i, S_j)$ corresponding to this correlation coefficient and do pairs trading.

     * I need to think how to use the uncertainty quantification in my favor.

+## Some observations

+* When trying to reproduce spectral clustering, while doing cross-validation to find the best number of states in each HHM, I noticed that for certain stocks (e.g. ABBV, BMY) when the number of states increases the average validation marginal log-likelihood also increases.
+Looking at the chart price of these stocks I found that there's no clear trend during the time period (whole 2022).
+The price paths are characterized by several up and downtrends.
+On the other hand, for stock series in which the average validation marginal log-likehood decreases with the number of states, it is easier to see a well consolidated trend during the period of time.